Carolyn Bessette Kennedy: In popular culture

 Before marrying Kennedy, Bessette was in a relationship with Calvin Klein model Michael Bergin, who wrote a memoir titled The Other Man: John F. Kennedy Jr., Carolyn Bessette, and Me, which was published in 2004.

-In 2004, Kennedy's fellow Brown University alumnus and ex-roommate, Robert T. Littell published, The Men We Became: My Friendship With John F. Kennedy Jr.
+In 2004, Kennedy's fellow Brown University alumnus and ex-roommate, Robert T. Littell, published The Men We Became: My Friendship With John F. Kennedy Jr.

-In 2005, Bessette-Kennedy's close friend Carole Radziwill, wife of John's cousin Anthony Stanislas Radziwill, published a memoir entitled What Remains: A Memoir of Fate, Friendship and Love, that includes her memories of the plane crash that took place just weeks before her own husband's death from cancer.
+In 2005, Bessette Kennedy's close friend Carole Radziwill, wife of John's cousin Anthony Radziwill, published a memoir entitled What Remains: A Memoir of Fate, Friendship and Love, that includes her memories of the plane crash that took place just weeks before her own husband's death from cancer.

-In 2012, Kennedy's assistant and publicist, RoseMarie Terenzio, published her experiences and behind-the-scenes observations based on her five years working with Kennedy and, eventually, her friendship with him and his wife in Fairy Tale Interrupted: A Memoir of Life, Love, and Loss.

-Rosamund Pike was encouraged by Gone Girl director David Fincher to base her character, Amy Dunne, on Bessette-Kennedy.
-Fincher said of Bessette-Kennedy, "She crafted herself, she re-invented herself, and invented that persona.
+Rosamund Pike was encouraged by Gone Girl director David Fincher to base her character, Amy Dunne, on Bessette Kennedy.
+Fincher said of Bessette Kennedy: "She crafted herself, she re-invented herself, and invented that persona.
 That's where I began."
 Pike searched unsuccessfully for audio of her, though she would concede her character should be created from the "outside in".

-In 2015, Wes Gordon, known for disliking discussion about the influences of his collections, admitted Bessette-Kennedy's impact on the clothing for women in that year's collection.
-Gordon was long interested in Bessette-Kennedy's style prior to production.
+In 2015, Wes Gordon, known for disliking discussion about the influences of his collections, admitted Bessette Kennedy's impact on the clothing for women in that year's collection.
+Gordon had long been interested in her style before production.

 On July 13, 2019, footage of their secret wedding was released in JFK Jr. and Carolyn's Wedding: The Lost Tapes, a two-hour special on TLC, along with interviews with family and guests.